Blog

 Cover outside the home is usually not standard.
 Most insurers sell it as an optional “pedal cycle” or personal-possessions add-on, and nearly all require the bike to have been locked to an immovable object when it was taken.

-Single-item and pedal-cycle limits
+Single-item and pedal-cycle limits on contents insurance

 Even when a bike is covered, payouts are capped.
 Typical single-item limits sit around £500–£1,000, and some insurers automatically cover bikes only up to £350 unless you list them separately — see Uswitch’s guide to bicycle cover on home insurance.
 If your bike is worth more than the limit, the gap is your loss.